Modern Foreign Languages

 The courses we run

 The MFL Faculty at Great Baddow High School is in an advantageous position of being able to offer French and German to students from Year 7.

 In year 7 the top two sets of the B and G band will study both French and German.
 Students in B3 and B4 will study just German and students in G3, G4, G5 and G6 will study just French.

 In year 8 and 9 all students in sets 1 and 2 learn both French and German.
 Students in lower sets will study either French or German.

 This presents our dual linguists the advantages and opportunities arising from an early start on their second language.
 This allows for significant consolidation and enrichment from both languages throughout Key Stage 3 and beyond when considering GCSE and A Level at Key Stages 4 and 5.

 For students of French and German, electronic copies of the course books Studio and Echo/Stimmt are available.
 These e-books are fully functioning copies of the text book and include listening and video resources.
-Students might be set homework from the book, and the reference pages for vocabulary provide both written and spoken vocabulary for students to practise.
+Students might be set homework from the book, and the reference pages for vocabulary provide both written and spoken vocabulary for students to practice.
 Parents often ask us how they can support their child when learning a foreign language and the vocabulary pages at the end of each module would be an excellent place to start.